paul-hammant/tbd/content/branch-by-abstraction/index.md

 ![](/images/cars.png)

 We said 'jacks' above, because that's what mechanics use in real life.
-Software however doesn't follow the rules gravity, or many of the costs of actual construction.
+Software however does not follow the rules gravity, or many of the costs of actual construction.
 With an IDE for a glove, a single finger could reposition the car in 3D space to allow easy replacement of the  wheels.

 ## Software example

 A documented case, is ThoughtWorks' Go CI-daemon.
-They changed an Object-Relational mapping library (for persistence), while not slowing down team mates developent activities (rule 1), and not jeaprdising the ability to go live (rule 2).
+They changed an Object-Relational mapping library (for persistence), while not slowing down team mates development activities (rule 1), and not jeopardising the ability to go live (rule 2).

 Going from "iBatis" to "Hibernate" for a bunch of reasons, was their plan.